jcbendernh/PowerBIPipelines/README.md

     ```
     You can also apply filters to this.
 For reference see [Group - Get Groups](https://docs.microsoft.com/en-us/rest/api/power-bi/groups/get-groups)

-5. Now we will assign the Development, Test and Production workspaces to the reently created pipeline.
+5. Now we will assign the Development, Test and Production workspaces to the recently created pipeline.
 We will need to insert the workspace Ids and the Pipeline Id into the PowerShell script below.
     ```powershell
     $devbody = @{